augustey/WebCheckers/docs/DesignDoc.md

 The testing for this product was done using the JUnit framework and with JaCoCo in order to generate coverage reports.
 Additional testing tools such as mockito were used in order to write tests for the UI components.
 Tests were created for each class in order to achieve as much coverage as possible.
-Tests for the first sprint were done over time, while tests for sprint two were written as each new class was being created, in order to ensure proper functionality.
+Tests for the first sprint were done over time, while tests for sprint two were written as each new class was created, in order to ensure proper functionality.

 ### Acceptance Testing